christiandaley/JFresh/README.md

 navigate to the src directory in terminal and run "make".
 An already compiled version is available for 64 bit mac users.

+JFresh does not play very strong (yet) and I have estimated its elo at 1800-2000.

 Current Features:
 * magic bitboards
 * alpha-beta pruning